DFE-Digital/teaching-record-system/README.md

 - Visual Studio 2022 (or the .NET 7 SDK an alternative IDE/editor);
 - a local Postgres 13+ instance.

 A `justfile` defines various recipes for development.
-Ensure [just](https://just.systems/) is installed and available on your `$PATH`.
+Ensure [just](https://just.systems/) is installed and available on your `$PATH` as well as [PowerShell](https://microsoft.com/PowerShell).

+If you're working on infrastructure you will also need:
+- make;
+- Terraform;
+- bash.

 ### Database setup

-Install Postgres then set a connection string configuration entry in user secrets for both the `QualifiedTeachersApi` and `QualifiedTeachersApi.Tests` projects.
+Install Postgres then set a connection string configuration entry in user secrets for both the `TeachingRecordSystem.Api` and `TeachingRecordSystem.Api.Tests` projects.

 e.g.
 ```shell